y11en/pattern/README.md

   f(nullptr);
 }
 ```
-In the [string.cxx](string.cxx) sample, you can uncomment the `is nullptr` clause to guard null-valued initializers.
-You can even make this check part of the _constraint-sequence_ on the string conversion. [string2.cxx](string2.cxx) demonstrates how this mitigates the problem, but the burden should be on the library to deliver a robust data type, rather than the user to enforce such preconditions.
+You can even make the null pointer check part of the _constraint-sequence_ on string conversion. [string2.cxx](string2.cxx) demonstrates how this mitigates the problem, but I feel the burden should be on the library to deliver a robust data type, rather than the user to enforce such preconditions.

 ### Supporting `std::variant` by extending `is` and `as`